Timber framing

+Strasbourg, sculptures on the timber framing of a half-timbered house.

 Timber framing (Fachwerkbauweise) and "post-and-beam" construction are traditional methods of building with heavy timbers, creating structures using squared-off and carefully fitted and joined timbers with joints secured by large wooden pegs.
 If the structural frame of load-bearing timber is left exposed on the exterior of the building it may be referred to as half-timbered, and in many cases the infill between timbers will be used for decorative effect.
 The country most known for this kind of architecture is Germany, where timber-framed houses are spread all over the country.

 The method comes from working directly from logs and trees rather than pre-cut dimensional lumber.
 Artisans or framers would gradually assemble a building by hewing logs or trees with broadaxes, adzes, and draw knives and by using woodworking tools, such as hand-powered braces (brace and bit) and augers.

 Since this building method has been used for thousands of years in many parts of the world, particularly across Europe (Germany, France, Norway, Switzerland, etc.) and Asia, many styles of historic framing have developed.
 These styles are often categorized by the type of foundation, walls, how and where the beams intersect, the use of curved timbers, and the roof framing details.